Be Part of a Science-Education Excellence Initiative

 –

-Physical Science Research Associates (Physcira), the nation’s leading company devoted to making physics a separate discipline in U.S. middle schools; making physics education fun for students and teachers; and to making America more competitive as a global force in science and technology.
+Physical Science Research Associates (Physcira) – the nation’s leading company dedicated to making physics a distinct discipline in U.S. middle schools – is committed to making physics education engaging for students and teachers alike.
+Physcira aims to strengthen America’s position as a global leader in science and technology.

-The Olympiad is supported by leading American firms, national laboratories and government organizations.
+The Olympiad is proudly supported by leading American firms, national laboratories, and government organizations.

 Background